Jester of Columbia: Issues

 Excluding brief lapses in publication, the Jester has always produced issues.
 Jester publishes four or five times per year, with articles loosely centered around a broad theme.
 Issues contain a wide array of articles and jokes, such as narratives, dialogues, and articles composed of short paragraphs discussing a theme.
 To heighten the effect of period pieces or specific jokes, articles appear as fake documents found and scanned into the issue.
 Illustrations are a significant part of the magazine, with visual gags and fake ads bringing greater variety.

 Jester attempts to not repeat jokes or features, except for a letters to the editor section, an editorial, called the "Editaurus," an obituary section succinctly named "Deaths," and a couple of "list" pages containing short jokes and lists.
 However, there are no recurring subjects, and news-style pieces rarely appear, except as "sampled" documents.
 Within individual issues, there are also recurring references, including ones regarding Picabo Street, the Zune, and Q-Zar.

 Other activities

-In addition to publishing the magazine, the group puts on comedy events, containing sketches, improv comedy, and an event reminiscent of the antics of Andy Kaufmann, where an audience was forced to watch other students eat dinner for 30 minutes while listening to madrigals.
+In addition to publishing the magazine, the group puts on comedy events, containing sketches, improv comedy, and an event reminiscent of the antics of Andy Kaufman, where an audience was forced to watch other students eat dinner for 30 minutes while listening to madrigals.

 Jester also performs a number of pranks, most recently establishing a pseudo-rivalry with the Columbia Undergraduate Science Journal, culminating in a staged theft of issues, attached rebuttals, and a parody website.
 The Columbia Spectator reported the event as an actual disappearance.